nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

     s -> System.out.println(s));
 ```

 ### Strategy Pattern + Lambda expressions + Generics

-Instead of using custom interfaces designed only for students, we can use generic functional interfaces included within the API such as: Function, Predicate, Consumer.
+Instead of using custom interfaces designed only for students, we can use generic functional interfaces included within the API such as: Function<T,R>, Predicate<T>, Consumer<T>.

 By making use of generics we can also generalize the *filter()* static method to work with any class.

 ```
 @FunctionalInterface
-public interface Predicate<T> {
+public interface Function<T, R> {
-    boolean test(T s);
+    R apply(T s);
 }

 @FunctionalInterface
-public interface Function<T, R> {
+public interface Predicate<T> {
-    R apply(T s);
+    boolean test(T s);
 }

 @FunctionalInterface